1957: RCA Victor released “(Let Me Be Your) Teddy Bear,” the lead single from Elvis Presley’s soundtrack album, Loving You.

 1979: The debut studio album by Los Angeles band The Knack, Get the Knack, was released.
 At the time, the album was one of the most successful debuts in history, selling over one million copies in less than two months and spending five weeks at number one on the Billboard pop chart.
 It was also the group’s only top 10 LP.

 1980: Birmingham band Dexys Midnight Runners released their debut studio album, Searching for the Young Soul Rebels.
-The group had formed two years earlier and had developed a strong live reputation before recording their first material.
+The group had formed two years earlier and had developed a strong live reputation before recording their first LP.

 1980: Ultravox released Vienna, their fourth studio album and first with their best-known line-up after Midge Ure had taken over as lead vocalist and guitarist after the departure of John Foxx and Robin Simon.